kcinnick/tmc/README.rst

 ----
 - My thoughts on handling deleted posts currently are twofold: step one, setting up a database that records *only* a post's ID and if it had been deleted at last check.
 This would not require changing the existing database, which I prefer as a solution because that database is constantly being written to.
 Might need to be expanded in the future if I decide to tackle edited posts, which carry their own questions (do they show up in recent posts, etc.)

+- Need to add method to ID posts that got skipped in the scraping process for whatever reason - current thinking is to do a left outer join against all currently possible post ID values and collect from there, while noting those values for future reference.

 Credits
 -------